itsmenumber3/seng201/README.md

 ## Developers' Notes

 ### Introduction
-* This game was developed by Francis Phan and Jonathan Nicholas for our SENG201 assignment.
+* Monster Fighter was developed by Francis Phan and Jonathan Nicholas for SENG201.

 ### Development timeline

-* 18-24 April: Working game program in command line
-* 25-30 April: Working game program in UI
+*

 ## Game explanation
 ### Monsters